TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 Critical thinking - which is the highest goal of learning - is only possible if it lays on the solid bases of the other five categories.
 As instructors, we should make it possible for the learners to acquire the knowledge needed to develop a given skill, comprehend the  objects of their learning, be able to apply, analyse and synthetise the concepts we explain them, and finally to critically think and discuss about what they will have learnt in the course.

-In session 2, we describe and discuss teaching strategies to facilitate learning for each of the Bloom's categories.

 In defining the learning objectives and outcomes for your session or course, you should be constantly aware of th Bloom's six categories.

 Below you will find a web-resource as well as a list of measurable verbs to assist you in writing course objectives and assess learning outcomes.